 \subsection{Modeling ZGV resonances}

-While the dispersion curves can be obtained by prescribing either values for the frequencies or for the wavenumbers and then computing the other one, this is not possible for the ZGV points.
+While the dispersion curves can be obtained by prescribing values either for the frequencies or for the wavenumbers and then computing the other one, this is not possible for the ZGV points.
 The reason is that they are isolated points on the dispersion curves.
 This means that we need to determine both their angular frequency~$\omega_*$ and their wavenumber $k_*$ simultaneously.
 To this end, an additional equation is required that complements (\ref{eq:waveguide_problem}).

 As such a condition, we demand the appearance of an \emph{exceptional mode}, as discussed in the previous subsection.
-Adapting slightly from~\cite{tassoulas_wave_1984}, these solutions have the form
+Adapting slightly from Ref.~\citen{tassoulas_wave_1984}, this solution has the form

-where $\ten{u}(y, k, \omega)$ must satisfy the waveguide problem and the dash ($'$) denotes derivatives with respect to $\iu k$.
+where $\ten{u}(y, k, \omega)$ must satisfy the waveguide problem and the dash ($'$) denotes the derivative with respect to $\iu k$.
 Although the imaginary unit in the derivative is not required, it does lead to simpler expressions.

 The equations governing exceptional modes are known for isotropic plates~\cite{tassoulas_wave_1984}.
 We derive the equations for the anisotropic case by inserting (\ref{eq:exceptional_mode_ansatz}) into (\ref{eq:BVP_general}).
-While the full derivation can be found in Appendix~\ref{sec:derivation_of_the_exceptional_mode_equation}, the procedure is outlined in the following.
+While the details can be found in Appendix~\ref{sec:derivation_of_the_exceptional_mode_equation}, the procedure is outlined in the following.
 Rearranging yields

 where $\ten{W}(k, \omega)$ is the waveguide operator given in (\ref{eq:waveguide_problem_motion}) and

 As $\ten{u}$ was required to be a waveguide solution, it satisfies $\ten{W}\cdot \ten{u} = \ten{0}$, and we may restate the problem as